-COVID-19 and Children’s Palliative Care: Q & A
+COVID-19 and Children’s Palliative Care

 In the midst of the coronavirus (COVID-19) pandemic, a concerning time for everyone, we are aware that parents of babies, children or young people with complex medical conditions and palliative care needs will have added concerns around safety and infection.
 We are also aware of the very real possibility of infection of those essential healthcare workers who are providing care to these children as well as the older “grandmothers” who are caring for children in the community and who are more vulnerable to infection.